wp-plugins/redi-restaurant-reservation/readme.txt

 * Setup maximum available seats for online reservation by week day
 * Time shifts.
 Define multiple open/close time by week day.
 Define time before reservation by shift and week day.
 * Support for multiple places.
+* Blocked Time.
+Define time range when online reservation should not be accepted.
+Specify a reason why reservations are not accepted to explain it to clients.

 Basic package price is 5 EUR per month per place.
 To subscribe please use following PayPal link: <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=R2KJQFCXB7EMN">Subscribe to basic package</a>